savan2508/Explore_the_planets/README.md

 # Explore_the_planets
-The website built using node.js to explore the universe.
+The website is built using node.js to explore the universe.

+It is just a glimpse of the node.js functionality and how we can use it to do simple data analysis.

+The data is downloaded from the official Kepler website.